LGCM-OpenSource/GARSA/README.md

 The main GARSA module (GARSA.py) wraps all the available modules, which can be called independently.

 >**Note**
->Affter GARSA instalation run `chmod +x GARSA.py` from the main GARSA folder to make it executable
+>After GARSA instalation run `chmod +x GARSA.py` from the main GARSA folder to make it executable
 >GARSA can be added to your path by adding `export PATH=path/to/GARSA.py:$PATH` to you .bashrc or .bash_profile file in your *home* folder

 ```bash